mieweb/docs/content/functions/task-management/task-list.md

 ## Your Task List Tab

-The Your Task List tab shows any tasks you are to complete if someone specified a task to your username, or for department(s) you are tied to.
+The **Your Task List** tab shows any tasks you are to complete if someone specified a task to your username, or for department(s) you are tied to.
 The default is to show 20 tasks at a time, per bucket on the screen.
 If you want the Task List to (system wide) show a different amount of items than the 20 that is set as default, contact your MIE Implementer.

+Note: As of RC202503, providers who are also patients will no longer see tasks where they are the patient.
+This prevents the provider from performing tasks regarding themselves.

 ![](../task-list.assets/25d9e05410af030d3a7e2d0e7df93c5c.png)